philip-3000/interview-prep/Problems/TwoSum/README.md

 > Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
 You may assume that each input would have exactly one solution, and you may not use the same element twice.
 You can return the answer in any order.

+# Hints
+This problem can be solved in various ways.
+Consider:
+- start with the 'slowest' way first.
+This is the most intuitive.
+- is there a way to speed it up?
+Given an integer x, can you rewrite x + y = target in order to look up the other value y?
+- what can we use to do this look up quickly?

 # Intuition
 This is a pretty common problem that has a several of variations (e.g. 3 Sum, Two Sum Sorted, etc), so, it's a good place to start.
 Intuitively, we want to move through the array to find two numbers that add up to the target value.
 Let's try this for the following parameters: